bitmax-exchange/api-doc/README.md

 Response code `200 OK` means the order has been placed successfully in our system.
 API users should use websocket to monitor the status of the order placed.

+#### Placing Multiple Orders (`api_path=order/batch`)

+You may combine multiple orders into one request

+    POST <account-group>/api/v1/batch

+For this API, you must include `x-auth-coid` in your request header.
+You must concatenate IDs of all orders with character `+`.
+The order of IDs in the header must match the orders in the request.

+You may submit up to 10 orders at a time.
+Server will respond with `InvalidRequest` if you submit more than 10 orders.

+Request body: `application/json`

+    {
+      "orders": [
+        {
+          "coid":       "xxx...xxx",
+          "time":       1528988100000,  // timestamp, must be the same for all orders "symbol":     "ETH/BTC",
+          "orderPrice": "13.5",
+          "orderQty":   "3.5",
+          "orderType":  "limit",
+          "side":       "buy"
+        },
+        ...
+      ]
+    }

+Successful response: an object containing a list of `(symbol, orderId)`

+    {
+      "status": "success",
+      "data": [
+        ["ETH/BTC", "xxx...xxx"],
+        ...
+      ]
+    }

 #### Cancel an Order (`api_path=order`)

     DELETE <account-group>/api/v1/order